The Walking Dead (1936 film): Plot

-Dr. Beaumont's use of a mechanical heart to revive the patient foreshadows modern medicine's mechanical heart to keep patients alive during surgery.
-Although John Ellman has no direct knowledge of anyone wishing to frame him for the murder before he is executed, he gains an innate sense of knowing those who are responsible after he is revived.
+Although John Ellman has no direct knowledge of anyone wishing to frame him for the murder before he is executed, he gains an innate sense of knowing those who are responsible after he is revived; Nolan is appointed as guardian for Ellman, who is then given a settlement from the state of $500,000.
+Strangely, Ellman seems to sense that Nolan is his enemy.
 Ellman takes no direct action against his framers; however, he seeks them out, wishing to know why they had him killed.
-Each dies a horrible death, and in the end it is their own guilt that causes their deaths.